Dynamic Observation Policies in Observation Cost-Sensitive Reinforcement Learning: Results

 \section{Results}

 Figure \ref{fig:cartpole_acro_res} shows the mean and standard deviation for each agent on the Cartpole and Acrobot environments.
 The aim in the Cartpole environment is for the agent to operate a cart such that a vertical pole remains balanced for as long as possible.
 The extrinsic reward is set to 1 and the intrinsic reward is set to 1.1.
 We truncate each episode at a maximum of 200 time steps.
 In the Acrobot environment, the objective is to apply torque to flip an arm consisting of two actuated links connected linearly above a target height in as few steps as possible.
 The agent receives an extrinsic reward of -1 or an intrinsic reward of -0.85 at each time step.
-The episode ends at the first of 200 steps or when the arm is successfully flipped over the line.
+Each episode ends after 200 steps or when the arm is successfully flipped over the line.

 DMSOA learns a policy for both environments that produces a higher costed reward than OSMBOA.
 This indicates that DMSOA requires fewer measurements whilst carrying out the control policy.
 In addition, the standard deviation is lower indicating more stability across independent training runs.
 The episode length plots on the right show that DMSOA learned policies to keep the Cartpole upright longer and flip the Acrobot over the goal faster.

-The results for the Lunar Lander environment are presented in Figure \ref{fig:lunar_res}.
-The Lunar Lander environment is a rocket trajectory optimization problem \cite{brockman2016openai}.
-The objective is to fire the lander's rockets such that it lands squarely in the target area.
-The fuel supply is infinite, but the best policy uses it sparingly.
-The environment has four discrete actions available: do nothing, fire left orientation engine, fire main engine, fire right orientation engine.
-The intrinsic reward is 0.1.
-The extrinsic reward is -0.3 for firing the main engine and -0.03 for side engines, the reward is also scaled by the lander's distance from the landing pad.
-Ten points are added to the extrinsic reward for each leg that is in contact with the ground, and an additional 100 points are added for landing, while 100 points are subtracted for crashing.
-The episode ends when the agent lands or crashes, or is truncated after a maximum of 400 time steps.

-The plot on the top left in Figure \ref{fig:lunar_res} shows that mean episode length is longer for OSMBOA than DMSOA, and the top right plot shows that DMSOA has significantly more successful landings.
-This indicates that DMSOA learns a policy that quickly navigates the ship to a safe landing.
-The lower plot shows that OSMBOA has a slightly higher costed reward.
-As suggested by the first two plots, this is due to the fact that it takes longer to land and not because the policies is superior.
+Thus, DMSOA outperforms OSMBOA on all accounts.

+The objective of the Lunar Lander environment is to fire the lander's rockets such that it lands squarely in the target area.
+In general, the results show shows that DMSOA has significantly more successful landings than OSMBOA.
+Similarly to Cartpole and Acrobot, our analysis finds that DMSOA is more efficient in the number of decision steps and observations.
+More details on the environment along with performance plots are available in Appendix \ref{sec:append_results} Figure \ref{fig:lunar_res}